-Cleveland, Ohio – The Mid-American Conference (MAC) announced today the presentation of the Cartwright Award to Kent State University for its program excellence in academics, athletics and citizenship during the 2012-13 school year.
-The Cartwright Award will be presented to Kent State this Saturday, Sept.
-7 during the Golden Flashes home football game against Bowling Green at Dix Stadium at Noon ET as the game will be televised by ESPN Regional.
+Cleveland, Ohio - The Mid-American Conference (MAC) announced today the presentation of the Cartwright Award to Kent State University for its program excellence in academics, athletics and citizenship during the 2009-10 school year.
+The Cartwright Award will be presented to Kent State this Saturday, Oct.
+9 during their home football contest against Akron at Dix Stadium.

 The Cartwright Award is an institutional award presented annually to one university in the MAC.
 A committee with representation from all 12 institutions selected the Cartwright Award winner from nominations submitted based upon the criteria of excellence in academics, athletics and citizenship.

-“This award is about excellence in academics, athletics and citizenship, and I'm so proud of our student-athletes who demonstrate Kent State's excellence in action in the classroom, in sport and in our community,” said Kent State University President Lester A. Lefton.
-“I commend our student-athletes and Kent State's Department of Intercollegiate Athletics for a remarkable year, including an all-time high GPA, a fifth consecutive Reese Trophy, and now adding the Cartwright Award to our impressive list of achievements.”
+"This award is about excellence in academics, athletics and citizenship, and I'm so proud of our student-athletes who demonstrate Kent State's excellence in action in the classroom, in sport and in our community," said Kent State President Lester A. Lefton.
+"I commend our student-athletes and Kent State's Athletics Department for a remarkable year as we celebrate our centennial, earning both the Reese and Jacoby Trophies, and now adding the Cartwright Award to our impressive list of achievements."

 The Cartwright Award is named in honor of Dr. Carol A. Cartwright, one of the most highly respected voices in higher education.
-Dr. Cartwright served as the President of Kent State University from 1991-2006 and President of Bowling Green from 2008-2011.
+Dr. Cartwright served as the President of Kent State University from 1991-2006.
+Following her retirement, Dr. Cartwright served as President of Bowling Green State University on an interim basis beginning in July of 2008, before being named President in 2009.
 Dr. Cartwright previously was the vice chancellor for Academic Affairs at the University of California at Davis and dean for undergraduate programs and vice provost at The Pennsylvania State University.
 She has served on the NCAA Board of Directors and is a member of the Knight Commission on Intercollegiate Athletics.

 Below is a brief summary of the accomplishments by Kent State University in each of the three areas of academic, athletic and citizenship excellence: